+Refer to:
-Refer to "Infection Control in Endoscopy", 2nd Edition, Gastroenterological Society of Australia and to Part D of these Guidelines for further information.

-Refer to NSW Health - Infection Control Policy, PD2007\036.

-Also refer to Part D of these Guidelines - Infection Prevention and Control.
+- "Infection Control in Endoscopy", 2nd Edition, Gastroenterological Society of Australia and to Part D of these Guidelines for further information. - NSW Health Infection Control Policy, PD2007 036. - Part D of these Guidelines Infection Prevention and Control.

-Environmental Considerations
+03.05 Environmental Considerations